umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

 ```

 Now, run [this script](https://github.com/umd-lhcb/docker-images/blob/master/lhcb-stack-cc7/compile_dv.sh)
-anywhere on `lxplus` to build a `DaVinci` with our customizations.
+anywhere on `lxplus7` to build a `DaVinci` with our customizations.
 The `DaVinci` will be available at `$HOME/build/DaVinciDev_{{ davinci_ver }}`.

 ### Configure `ganga`

 `ganga` is a command-line interface for LHCb GRID.
 We need to configure `ganga`
 job output directory.
-On `lxplus`:
+On `lxplus7`:

 1. Run `ganga` once.
 This should create a `.gangarc` in `$HOME`.
 2. Locate `gangadir` option, point it to **your larger AFS storage**, for example: